kesav38/maven-web-application/README.md

 <img width="952" alt="Screenshot 2023-12-10 145826" src="https://github.com/kesav38/maven-web-application/assets/110167532/9693b87a-afab-4fa4-b26b-d96118ad8358">

   Here Step "Build with maven" got executed alogn with the job successfully.

 ## Iam writing this workflow in local repo of laptop in VSC(visual studio code) for better indendation.

 <img width="960" alt="Screenshot 2023-12-10 151057" src="https://github.com/kesav38/maven-web-application/assets/110167532/eb279afc-140c-41af-8db4-e081d7ba1ca0">

   We are updating the same file "maven.yml" in local repo to avoid the multiple triggers and this file saved in same path ".github/workflows/maven.yml" in local repository in laptop we can see in the above figure.

+## (b) Code Quality Analysis:
+* To analyse the Quality of the code which we have, here we are going to use code quality tool called "Sonarqube".
+* ## It finds the Vulnerabilities, code smells, bugs of the code and these were extracted and scanned by the "Quality profiles" and "Quality gates" of Sonarqube.
+* Pre-requisite is need to have SonarQube installed server.Follow the Sonarqube Official docs for Sonarqube server setup [here]https://docs.sonarsource.com/sonarqube/9.9/setup-and-upgrade/install-the-server/\